TAK-NZ/TAK-NZ.github.io/about.md

 Using dots on a map, TAK.NZ users can locate themselves, their team members, and other enrolled agency personnel in real-time.
 In addition, TAK.NZ provides advanced features that can be customized to meet the specific needs of various public safety agencies.

-TAK.NZ is available free of charge to all New Zealand public safety agencies.
+TAK.NZ is available to all New Zealand public safety agencies.
 Join us in deploying the future of public safety.